Get Started with Compliance Training (as Painlessly as Possible)

 Defining your needs will look different than a typical bottom-up training needs assessment.
 You can’t rely on employees to tell you the kind of compliance training they need.
 Instead, it will be up to HR or L&D to research the required training throughout the organization.
 Check with your company’s legal department to see what mandatory training regulations apply.

-Prioritize the urgency of these training needs based first on legal requirements, second on employee safety, and third on advancing organizational goals.
+Prioritize these training needs based first on legal requirements, second on employee safety, and third on advancing organizational goals.

 2. Create training materials